Invisibleman1002/serialdevices/README.md

 This is useful for microcontroller development.
 It lists the Serial Device and allows for giving them an alternate name.
 So instead of seeing COM3, you can rename it to ESP32_SENSOR.
 Since Com port numbers change, it uses the DeviceID/pnpid to be more accurate for the search when checking for name.
 NEW ADDITION!
 I added a mDNS discovery to pull in Arduino OTA devices.
 When the Extension is running, it starts the discovery.
 Since OTA seem to be erratic, I dont clear the list while its dicovering and I stop the broswer and restart it every 60 seconds.
-The reason for this is due to found devices may not be found again during that 60 seconds if removed.
+The reason for this is due to found devices may not be found again during that 60 seconds of being removed.
 After 6 mimutes of scanning, it clears the list and starts again.
 This removes stale OTA devices.
 Pressing the -=Network Devices=- item, forces a clear and refresh immediately.
+I just added the ability for it to detect the COM port listed in the arduino.json file.
+It now highlights the one currently being used.

 ## Features